 Allow sites to check if you have payment methods saved

 I recommend disabling.
-I haven’t had a need for it because I don’t store payment info in Chrome; I recommend using a password manager such as LastPass to store payment info instead.
+I haven’t needed it because I don’t store payment info in Chrome; I recommend using a password manager such as LastPass to store payment info instead.
 You can consider enabling if you find a true need for it.

 Cookies and site data.
 Enable Block third-party cookies.
 Third-party cookies are cookies from sites other than the one that you’re on at the moment.
 They’re often (but not always) used for marketing and tracking purposes.
 Disabling them may cause problems.
 Chrome will show a cookie icon in the address bar.
 You’ll be able to click it and then choose to allow that site to set cookies in the future.